sinseman44/koolnova-BMS-Integration/README.md

 * An installation of Home Assistant with free USB port.
 * A RS485 USB dongle.
-* Enabling Modbus communication on the thermostat (INT 49)
+* Enabling Modbus communication on the master thermostat (INT 49)

 ![INT49](png/koolnova-smart_radio_INT_49.png)